Guidelines on Prosecuting Cases of Child Sexual Abuse

 - Prosecutors should also have regard to whether there is any credible third party evidence to suggest that the complainant has malicious intent to make a false allegation.
 However, prosecutors should guard against looking for 'corroboration' of the victim's account or using the lack of 'corroboration' as a reason not to proceed with a case.

-- Prosecutors must check with the police and the CPS Case Management System (CMS) to see whether there are any pending allegations involving the same victim or suspect(s).
-A note that this has been done should form part of the formal review.
-If there are pending allegations then the details should be obtained to see if there are any links or similarities to the on-going case.
+- Prosecutors must check with the police and the CPS Case Management System (CMS) to see whether there are any pending allegations involving the same victim or suspect(s) or previous allegations which have been NFA'd.
+A note that this has been done should form part of the formal review even where the response is negative.
+If there are any such allegations or pending prosecutions then the details should be obtained to see if there are any links or similarities to the on-going case.
+Prosecutors should therefore consider whether they should be tried together and seek joinder.
+(See paragraph 73).
+Where appropriate the guidance on reconsidering a prosecution decision as part of the case building process should be addressed and CCP approval obtained as necessary.
+A full endorsement on CMS following the consideration of any subsequent material provided by the police is an essential part of the formal review.

 Identifying children who may be at risk of sexual exploitation